Special Eyewitness Briefing: Restoring Hope in Iraq for Persecuted Christians and Other Religious Minorities

 Robert R. Reilly:

-I just want to point out for those of you who saw earlier invitations that Father panocha was not able to come because of an emergency that arose in northern Iraq not unfortunately an infrequent thing please join me in turning off your cell phone ringer and now I have the pleasure of telling you that we have the honor of having Congressman Frank wolf to introduce our guest tonight you all know Congressman wolf from his 17 terms in the U.S. Congress we’re in the House of Representatives he was known as the conscience of the House and the greatest champion of religious freedom and against the persecution of Christians.
+I just want to point out for those of you who saw earlier invitations that Father Benoka was not able to come because of an emergency that arose in northern Iraq, not unfortunately an infrequent thing.
+Please join me in turning off your cell phone ringer.
+And now I have the pleasure of telling you that we have the honor of having Congressman Frank Wolf to introduce our guest tonight.
+You all know Congressman Wolf from his 17 terms in the U.S. Congress, where in the House of Representatives he was known as the conscience of the House, and the greatest champion of religious freedom, and against the persecution of Christians.
 Even today his good work there continues because Chris Smith has a bill before Congress now, the Frank Wolf International Religious Freedom Act.
 Please join me in welcoming Congressman Wolf.

 Congressman Frank Wolf: